 ploy vite

-Use ploy vite for Cloudflare Vite projects, including React apps that ship a
+Use ploy vite for Ploy Vite projects, including React apps that ship a worker

 Commands